dimabarbul/XReports/docs/xreports/properties.md

 ## SameColumnFormatProperty

-Makes EpplusWriter format whole column the same as first cell in the column.
+Makes EpplusWriter format whole column the same way as first cell in the column.
 Improves performance of export to Excel.